athena-labz/athena/README.md

 ### 2. Solution

-The solution proposed by DigiServices aims to overcome the limits of physical contracts.
-Misinterpretation due to subjective language and the innate lack of easy-handling make them useless to tackle the issue.
-DigiServices is a platform that enables parties to create contracts stored in the Cardano blockchain and builds members trust based on token rewards and penalties, supported by a Credit Assessment System (CAS) able to address every platform member.
-Additionally a reward-penalty system is in place.
-An algorithm collects statistics related to the service transactions, credit score, activities and returns the amount of tokens that will be rewarded.
-Parties that refuse to follow the rules already pre-defined in the contract will be penalized by losing tokens proportionally to the severity of their violation.
+DigiServices aims to overcome the limits of physical contracts by providing a platform that enables parties to create contracts stored in the Cardano blockchain.
+The platform builds members trust based on token rewards and penalties, supported by a Credit Assessment System (CAS) able to address every platform member.

+The reward-penalty system is an algorithm that collects statistics related to the service transactions, credit score, and activities.
+It returns the amount of tokens that will be rewarded.
+Parties that refuse to follow the rules defined in the contract will be penalized by losing tokens proportionate to the severity of their violation.
 In extreme cases membership access to the platform will be suspended.

 **Mateus' comment**